assisi/arena-ui/doc/user/source/trends.rst

 * **Trend buffer size** - Defines the maximum duration of a trend that can be stored, in mm:ss (minutes:seconds) format.
-* **Trend sample time** - How often should the displayed data be sampled, in miliseconds; This value is limited from below by the underlying communication mechanism between the User interface and the CASUs, so be careful when changing it; Setting it too low will put an unnecessary load on the system; Generally, considering the speed at which the bees move, a value of 500ms seems reasonable and should not be modified without a compelling reason;
+* **Trend sample time** - How often should the displayed data be sampled, in miliseconds.
+This value is limited from below by the underlying communication mechanism between the User interface and the CASUs, so be careful when changing it.
+Setting it too low will put an unnecessary load on the system.
+Generally, considering the speed at which the bees move, a value of 500ms seems reasonable and should not be modified without a compelling reason.

 Creating data trends
 --------------------